docker/docs/content/desktop/install/windows-install.md

 > **Note**
 >
 > Docker only supports Docker Desktop on Windows for those versions of Windows that are still within [Microsoft’s servicing timeline](https://support.microsoft.com/en-us/help/13853/windows-lifecycle-fact-sheet).
+Docker Desktop is not supported on server versions of Windows, such as Windows Server 2019 or Windows Server 2022.
+For more information on how to run containers on Windows Server, see [Microsoft's official documentation](https://learn.microsoft.com/virtualization/windowscontainers/quick-start/set-up-environment).

 {{< /tab >}}
 {{< /tabs >}}

+> **Should I use Hyper-V or WSL?**
+>
+> Docker Desktop's functionality remains consistent on both WSL and Hyper-V, without a preference for either architecture.
+Hyper-V and WSL have their own advantages and disadvantages, depending on your specific set up and your planned use case.
+{ .tip }

 Containers and images created with Docker Desktop are shared between all user accounts on machines where it is installed.
 This is because all Windows